Ripio Credit Network Price Hits $0.0020 on Top Exchanges (RCN)

-Ripio Credit Network (RCN) traded 0.6% higher against the US dollar during the 1 day period ending at 19:00 PM Eastern on December 25th.
-Ripio Credit Network has a market cap of $1.01 million and approximately $12,693.45 worth of Ripio Credit Network was traded on exchanges in the last 24 hours.
-Over the last week, Ripio Credit Network has traded 3.3% lower against the US dollar.
+Ripio Credit Network (RCN) traded 0.9% lower against the US dollar during the 1 day period ending at 0:00 AM Eastern on December 27th.
+Ripio Credit Network has a market cap of $992,212.08 and approximately $15,907.04 worth of Ripio Credit Network was traded on exchanges in the last 24 hours.
+Over the last week, Ripio Credit Network has traded 5.4% lower against the US dollar.
 One Ripio Credit Network token can now be purchased for approximately $0.0020 or 0.00000012 BTC on major cryptocurrency exchanges.

 Here’s how other cryptocurrencies have performed over the last 24 hours: